 With risk intelligence feeds, you can access up-to-date information about your supplier’s credit history, financial changes and security updates.
 By knowing this information early on, you can make informed judgements about whether engaging with certain suppliers will help or hinder your business.

 Monitoring, assessing, and preventing risks becomes an automatic and embedded process, rather than an afterthought that requires additional resource.

 At all times, you should be able to see an accurate snapshot of your supplier’s statuses.
-A supplier management system will offer your business reporting features that allow you to drill down into your supplier base by by category, types and even supplier size.
+Your business should look for reporting features that allow you to drill down into your supplier base by by category, types and even supplier size.

 A supplier management system should make it possible to accurately track, capture and present the performance, spend and risk levels of your suppliers."

 Reporting capabilities allow you to share important insights with the rest of the organisation and make accurate decisions about whether to reward suppliers with further work or end the relationship with them.

 5. Collaboration tools

 Supplier management is an extensive process that shouldn't be owned by a siloed business unit.
 Choose a supplier relationship management tool that works for the entire organisation.
 It should allow your Legal, Procurement and Sales teams to collaborate effectively - as well as communicate easily with the suppliers themselves.

 A combination of a dedicated portal, centralised repository and messaging centre will make supplier management processes accessible to all stakeholders, increase efficiency and provide a more streamlined experience that strengthens third-party relationships.

 A supplier management system allows you to effectively manage your third-parties.
 It provides complete visibility of supplier records, as well as performance, risk and spend.
 It allows for the streamlined and simplified management of your third-parties through automation and centralisation.